 "I would recommend it 100%, because you see so many parts of the world and experience so many adventures.
 You meet a lot of locals and get to know everyone in your group with each their own background and culture.
 You can learn so much from all of them.
 If you're in for the adventure, you should go for it." - Mandy J, Global Gap volunteer

-There is no good or bad way to spend your gap year in 2019, but bear in mind that future employers are likely to question how you spent your time.
-Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a resume.
+There is no good or bad way to spend your gap year in 2023, but bear in mind that future employers are likely to question how you spent your time.
+Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a CV.

 We’ll make sure you get the best of everything in 2023.

 If you'd like advice on creating a Gap Year trip that works for you, contact one of our team today!